 LIVESTRONG.COM caught up with Victoria, who spoke about wellness and the 80/20 rule at our Stronger Weekend event in August 2018, to get her take on strength training — a fitness trend that's quickly growing in popularity among women.

 In 2012, Victoria was 23 years old, living in China with her now-husband Luca and eating junk food for every meal.
 "I ate purely for enjoyment, and the fact that food was responsible for my health problems was the furthest thing from my mind," she says.
 During that time, her body shut down, landing her in the emergency room.

 "It wasn't until another six months of taking prescription medication (from that emergency room visit) that I realized there was a deeper underlying problem, which then made me turn to my eating habits."

 So she started an Instagram account to keep herself motivated.
 And to her surprise, she quickly gained followers from all over the world who wanted her advice.
 "This was the catalyst for me to begin helping other people on their journey, getting certified and eventually coming out with my Body Love app," she says.

 Repeat after Victoria: Weightlifting won't make you bulky (unless you want it to, that is).
 "Contrary to popular belief, lifting weights is what helps give women the toned and defined look and enhances our natural curves," Victoria says.

-Victoria also points out that women typically have much less testosterone (only about 5 to 10 percent of the amount found in men’s bodies), meaning that they don’t gain muscle as quickly and easily.
-“The muscle women gain is what tones and tightens their bodies,” she says.
+Victoria also points out that women typically have much less testosterone, meaning that they don't gain muscle as quickly and easily.
+"The muscle women gain is what tones and tightens their bodies," she says.